-Cahill is educated at St. Mary’s Christian Brothers’ Grammar School.
+Cahill is born in Belfast on May 19, 1920.
+He is educated at St. Mary’s Christian Brothers’ Grammar School.
 At age 14 he leaves school to assist in his father’s print shop.
 Soon after, he joins the Catholic Young Men’s Society, which campaigns on social issues with a focus on eradicating moneylenders from working-class areas of Belfast, as they often charge usurious interest rates.
 At the age of seventeen, he joins Na Fianna Éireann, a republican-orientated Scouting movement.
 Na Fianna Eireann is regarded as the “Junior Irish Republican Army.”

 Cahill joins the local Clonard-based ‘C’ Company of the Belfast Brigade of the Irish Republican Army in 1938.
 Four years later, during an anniversary march by the IRA for the Easter Rising, he gets into a shootout with five other IRA men against four Royal Ulster Constabulary (RUC) officers.
 Several men are wounded and Constable Patrick Murphy is killed.
 Cahill and four of the other men spend time in prison in Belfast.
 The IRA declares a formal ceasefire in 1945.
 Afterwards, republican prisoners begin to be released.
 Cahill is released in October 1949.